TutteInstitute/thisnotthat/doc/api.rst

 TNT API Guide
 =============

-TNT Provides a number of different Pane classes that can be combined and linked in various ways.
-The core Panes are the Plot Panes, with various associated other panes.
+TNT Provides a number of different Pane adn Widget classes that can be combined and linked in various ways.
+The core Panes are the Plot Panes, with various associated other panes and widgets.

 .. currentmodule:: thisnotthat